EganElevator/wakemeup/README.md

 # SOOOOO you found this.
-Ignore it, your Discord account will no longer exist if you use this ****!
+Ignore it, your Discord account will no longer exsist if you use this ****!